-Fortunately, there are options to still give your networking and team events extra-special attention.
+Fortunately, there are options to still give your virtual networking and team events extra-special attention.
 One idea is to deliver a cocktail-prep kit to each attendee and do a live mixology session over Zoom, or send a selection of regional craft beers or a bottle of wine to attendees so they still get a taste of the high spirits of an open-bar networking event.

-A virtual event doesn’t need to involve cocktails… sometimes you can make a strong impression with creativity and a sense of fun.
+A virtual networking event doesn’t need to involve cocktails… sometimes you can make a strong impression with creativity and a sense of fun.
 Check out providers like Retreatify and Corporate Event Interactive for some nifty ideas.
 You can try online events like creativity-boosting activities, virtual escape rooms, meditation and productivity workshops, and more.